 Humor is great at making almost any situation more bearable.
 A well-timed joke or wisecrack can relieve even the most tense circumstances.
 The same is true of a bullying situation.
 If you can be funny and get the bully to laugh in some way, then you’re likely on the way to stopping the bullying.

-Being funny is actually good insurance against bullying too.
-For some reason, both as a teen and a teacher, I’ve noticed that the class clowns were rarely bullied.
-Perhaps it is in their ability to laugh off the bugging.
+Being funny is good insurance against bullying too.
+For some reason, both as a teen and teacher, I’ve noticed that the class clowns were rarely bullied.
+Perhaps it’s their ability to laugh off the bugging.
 I loved dealing with the dumb jerks in high school because I’d often crack a joke and they wouldn’t even get it.

 Tip Three: Cut the Drama

-A lot of bullied teens, especially girls, have struck me as overly dramatic.
+A lot of bullied teens, especially girls, are overly dramatic.
 This isn’t to say they deserved the bullying.
 No one does!
-Still, a lot of these ladies and gentlemen were happy to spread rumors, start trouble, and then, when they ticked off the wrong person, seemed shocked to learn they became victims of bullying.
+Still, a lot of these ladies and gentlemen were happy to spread rumors, start trouble, and then, when they ticked off the wrong person, suddenly became victims of bullying.

 In high school I had no stomach for drama.
 I didn’t care who dated whom, who quit talking to which person, and how so-and-so was a backstabber.
 I don’t care about that stuff now, either, to be honest.
 Because I stayed away from the drama, a lot of the drama stayed away from me.